Badgerati/Pode/docs/Tutorials/Authentication/Methods/AzureAD.md

 The Azure AD authentication is just a wrapper around the inbuilt [OAuth2](../OAuth2) authentication.

+Both the `authorization_code` and `password` grant types are supported.
+The `password` type is only supported on Work/School accounts, and on accounts with MFA disabled.

 !!! note
     When using Azure AD and a specific login route, you don't need to set the `-Login` switch.
 This is due to the redirecting of OAuth2.